fpavogt/fcmaker/docs/source/installation.rst

 * astropy (3.0 or above)
 * aplpy (1.1.1 or above)
 * astroquery (0.3.4 or above)
+* astroplan
 * p2api (0.9 or above)
 * PyYAML (3.12 or above)
 * pytz (2018 or above)

 Optional:

-* Montage and montage-wrapper (0.9.9 or above, until the next release of aplpy)
+* Montage and montage-wrapper (0.9.9 or above, only until the next release of aplpy)
-* Proper LateX installation
+* Proper system-wide LateX installation  (allows for prettier plots)

 The Montage package is required to rotate the finding charts North, even if the underlying FITS file isn't.
-A system-wide LaTeX installation allows for a slick(-er) looking font for the various labels.
+It won't be required once aplpy gets upgraded.

 Testing the installation
 ------------------------